What Causes Melting of Material Under Divergent Plate Boundaries

 1.1 Plate Separation and Lithospheric Stretching

 At a divergent boundary, the motion of plates is directed away from each other.
-This tectonic stretching reduces the thickness of the overlying lithosphere, creating a deeper lithosphere‑asthenosphere transition.
-As the plates pull apart, a narrow rift zone develops, often flanked by normal faults that accommodate the extension Simple, but easy to overlook..
+Still, this tectonic stretching reduces the thickness of the overlying lithosphere, creating a deeper lithosphere‑asthenosphere transition.
+As the plates pull apart, a narrow rift zone develops, often flanked by normal faults that accommodate the extension Which is the point..

 1.2 Upwelling of the Upper Mantle